 UPZ carries out the zakat collection mandate from BAZNAS according to its level.
 All UPZ fundraising results must be deposited to BAZNAS according to its level.
 If necessary, UPZ can perform the task of assisting the distribution and utilization of zakat.
-The task of assisting the distribution and utilization of the funds collected by UPZ.
+The task of assisting the distribution and utilization of BAZNAS zakat is at most 70% of the funds collected by UPZ.